 10. Peer-to-Peer Fundraising

 Peer-to-peer fundraising is a crowdfunding method that utilizes an organization’s donors’ existing networks.
-These fundraisers encourage supporters to reach out to their peers (friends, co-workers, and family members) and ask them to donate.
+These type of fundraisers encourage supporters to reach out to their peers (friends, co-workers, and family members) and ask them to donate.

 With peer-to-peer fundraising, every individual supporter/fundraiser sets up a personal fundraising page where they accept donations.
 On these pages, fundraisers lend their own voice to the nonprofit’s mission, sharing with their networks why that specific cause matters to them.
 These donations are ultimately received by the nonprofit.